wolivera/kubrick-multimodal-agent/README.md

 ## 📚 Course Syllabus
-The Kubrick Agent open-source course consists of 5 comprehensive modules, going through concepts, system design, tooling and hands-on implementation.
+The Kubrick Agent open-source course consists of five comprehensive modules, covering concepts, system design, tooling, and hands-on implementation.

 To get the most out of this course, we recommend: